-But The Business of Travel Blogging course will give you everything you need to create a profitable blog – whether it’s in the travel niche or another niche entirely.
+But The Superstar Blogging courses will give you everything you need to create a profitable blog – whether it’s in the travel niche or another niche entirely.

 Note: The links in this chapter are all affiliate links.
 This means I will earn a small commission if you make a purchase.
 I have personally reviewed the content and I stand by it 100%.
 If I were getting started in the business right now, I would totally invest in these courses.

 Superstar Blogging is Nomadic Matt’s multi-faceted school with a number of courses on offer to help you start – and make money with – a travel blog.
-He parlays his 10+ years of blogging experience (and his annual 6+-figure success, I might add) as well as advice from and interviews with a number of industry professionals to create some slick material.
+He parlays his 10+ years of blogging experience (and his annual 7-figure success, I might add) as well as advice from and interviews with a number of industry professionals to create some slick material.

 The Business of Travel Blogging